Winter Dates to Keep Your Relationship Hot

 Build a Snowman

-This holiday season is different from previous years, but that doesn't mean you have to allow your love to flounder.
+Your love needs constant tending.
 If you don't focus on your love life, it can wither and die!
 You can keep your relationship hot when the temperatures drop.